Your Source for Objective Essential Oil and Aromatherapy Information

 Copaiba Balsam is steam distilled from the gum/resin of Copaifera officinalis, a tree that is native to Brazil and parts of South America.
 It's a lesser known botanical and oil, and I'm still getting acquainted with its intriguing aroma and applications.

-Emotionally and spiritually, Copaiba Balsam is calming, balancing and grounding.
+Emotionally and spiritually, Copaiba Balsam Essential is calming, balancing and grounding.

 Limited information about Copaiba Balsam is documented in reliable texts.
 However, GC/MS reports from reliable suppliers concur that Copaiba Balsam consists of at least 90% sesquiterpenes.
 Sequiterpenes tend to possess noteworthy antibacterial and anti-inflammatory properties.